Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

-Notably, the momentum $p_{\tilde{t}}$ results to be a linear function in terms of the momenta $P_T$ and $P$, i.e., a contact transformation.
-On the other hand, notice that the functions $B(T)$, $A(Q,T)$ as well as $D(Q,T)$ are arbitrary so far.
-We will see further that additional conditions to the new Hamiltonian are necessary to remove its time-dependency and that these conditions can be used to fix these coefficients via some differential equations.
+Remarkably, the momentum $p_{\tilde{t}}$ results to be a linear function in terms of the momenta $P_T$ and $P$, i.e., a contact transformation.
+On the other hand, note that the functions $B(T)$, $A(Q,T)$ and $D(Q,T)$ are arbitrary so far.
+We will see further that additional conditions to the new Hamiltonian are necessary to remove its time-dependence and that these conditions can be used to fix these coefficients via some differential equations.